Code-Institute-Submissions/Damhan91-Online-Fitness_JuneResub/README.md

 Go onto Heroku\
 Login to my account.\
 Click create new app.\
-Choose name for your project, and your region.\
+I choose a name for my project and the region that I am in (Eu).\
 Go to setting.\
 Click on reveal config vars\
 Add in CLOUDINARY_URL, DATABASE_URL and your secret_key\